Flu season is starting, and we would like to share information courtesy of the CDC in order to keep you and your family members safe this season.

 - Muscle or body aches

 - Some people have vomiting or diarrhea.
-This is more common in children.
+(More common in children.)

 Anyone can get the flu and serious complications from the flu can happen at any age.

 Our centers offer flu testing and flu vaccines.
 Our providers may help you decide if the flu antiviral drugs are right for you.
-Please stop by any of our urgent care centers if you are interested in the influenza vaccine or if you or your loved ones develop flu-like symptoms.
+Please stop by any of our Urgent Care Centers if you are interested in the influenza vaccine this flu season or if you or your loved ones develop flu-like symptoms.

 Dina Elnaggar MD, MS, CAQSM